0xpantera/ai_lab_gt_capsNet/README.md

 ### Conda Environment
 To reproduce the results install the conda environment from the `spec-file.txt.` by running:

-`conda install --name myenv --file spec-file.txt`
+`conda install --name capsnet --file spec-file.txt`

 [^1]: Sara Sabour, Nicholas Frosst, Geoffrey E Hinton